reach-sh/reach-lang/docs/src/tut/mkt/index.md

 ### {#tut-mkt-starter-backend} Backend

 Start working in `index.rsh` by typing out the following code:

 ```reach
 load: /examples/tuts-mkt-1-starter/index.rsh
 ```

-This code isn't doing anything yet but it is a very important foundation to what is to built in this tutorial.
+This code isn't doing anything yet but it is an important foundation to what is to built in this tutorial.
-Most `Reach` project begins with this structure.
+`Reach` projects begins with this structure.

 * Line 1 helps `Reach` to decide how to compile or run the DApp.
 Without it, you will get an error.

-* Line 3 declares a `commonInteract` object.
+* Line 3 declares a `commonInteract` `{!rsh} object`.
 This would hold properties that are common to those participating in this transaction `seller` and `buyer`.

-* Line 5 declares a `sellerInteract` object.
+* Line 5 declares a `sellerInteract` `{!rsh} object`.
- This would hold all properties accessible by `seller`.
+ The `seller` would be given access to all the properties that goes into the `sellerInteract`.

-* Line 7 declares a `buyerInteract` object.
+* Line 7 declares a `buyerInteract` `{!rsh} object`.
- This would hold all properties concerning the `buyer`.
+ It contains everything that the `buyer` would be able to do during the course of this transaction.

 * Lines 9 and 19 are the start and end of the main export from the program.
 Only the code within this block is compiled by the compiler.